turri21/CDi_Senhor/README.md

     * A workaround is CPU overclocking
 * Investigate input responsiveness (skipped events?)
 * Investigate screeching sound effect in the menu of "Golf Tips"
+    * Vincent Halver has found a solution for MAME.
+Need to check that.
 * Fix hang on audio track stop or change in media player
 * Cheat support?
 * Digital Video Cartridge MPEG Decoder